 Peter Cushing stars as a former priest who harbors a dark and horrible secret in his attic.
 The locked room serves as a prison cell for his crazed, cannibalistic adult son, who acquired his...

-England 1795: the young Catherine just married Charles Fengriffen and moves into his castle.
-She becomes victim of an old curse that lays on the family.
-On her wedding night she's raped by a ghost and gets pregnant.
+England, 1795: the young Catherine has just married Charles Fengriffen and moves into his castle.
+She becomes the victim of an old curse that lays on the family.
+On her wedding night she is raped by a ghost and gets pregnant.